 Ana Vega Terrazas, Program Coordinator

 Ana Vega Terrazas is the Program Coordinator for Roaring Fork PreCollegiate.
 Ana is a PreCollegiate program alum and was part of the program since seventh grade.
 She graduated from Roaring Fork High School in 2011, and graduated with her Bachelors degree in Business Administration from Colorado Mountain College in 2016.
 Ana loves being able to help students open doors to life changing opportunities, and really values the importance of parent involvement in student success.
-Ana is honored to be part of a program that offers so much to first generation students.
+Ana is honored to be part of a program that offers so much to first generation students like herself.
+In her free time, she enjoys spending time with her daughter, reading, and working out.

 Ana can be reached at firstname.lastname@example.org